-A. The City and the Union met in good faith regarding a classification and compensation study of all bargaining unit classifications.
-Effective the first pay period following July 1, 2022, the City and the Union agree to implement the classification and compensation study findings.
-As it relates to any salary findings for classifications that are behind the market basket average, the City agrees to implement salary adjustments for those classifications at 100% of the market average as of the July 1, 2020 salary survey.
+B. The City and the Union shall meet in good faith regarding a classification and compensation study of all bargaining unit classifications beginning 2018 with the goal of completing the study of no later than the final year of the MOU.
+Any implementation of any results of such study shall be only by mutual agreement of the parties.
 The parties agree no bargaining unit employees shall suffer a loss in wages or benefits as a result of this study.